marialee222/pacmen/README.md

 :star: Feel free to contribute ideas or collaborate on these enhancements! :star:

+Welcome to the PacMen Game!

+   ┌───┐ ┌───┐ ┌───┐
+   │ o │ │ o │ │ o │
+   └───┘ └───┘ └───┘

+Controls:
+- Click "Add PacMan" to create a new PacMan.
+- Click "Start Game" to make them move.
+- Use arrow keys to control PacMen.

+Enjoy the PacMen adventure! :video_game:

 ### License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).